pradhyu/vscode-custom-tooltip/README.md

 - Support for both Bash and PowerShell
 - Visual progress feedback during command execution
 - Configurable timeout for command execution
+- **JSON File Support**: Post JSON files to remote URLs with a play button in the editor
+- View pretty-formatted, syntax-highlighted JSON responses in a side panel

 ## Usage